lawrenceevalyn/Olli-game/README.md

 If I don't want to say "parser.parse_input()" I can also SPECIFICALLY import the function by name ("from parser import parse_input") at the beginning of the program (or inside the specified function) and then it will know how to use parse_inut without mentioning the source module.

 Also I needed to import by saying "import parser" instead of "from parser import *", for some reason. ...
 Except that if I do this, I DON'T import all the variables/objects/whatevers I've created elsewhere.

+I think because all the class nonsense has been resolved, NOW it totally works to just pass a room variable into all the parser functions, and the "L" shortcut can print the room's longdesc!!!
+VICTORY!!!!!!!

+For future fleshing out of the parser: the output will be the last thing printed for the player to see, before the prompt, but I can do different actions and print different lines before that output if I want to do something more complicated based on the action they're trying to take.

 ### July 14, 2017